 On a personal note, I have finally completed my book, The Naked Tango!
 Today!
 Hoo-ah!
 On Monday, it’s off to the big agent!
 Wish me luck!
 I give a lot of credit to my editor, Paula Landry, and being able to be in Fire Island and create my own private writer’s retreat.
 As you can see from the photos, this place is paradise.

-Join us at the next Scripting Webinar to see what all the excitement’s about.
+Join us at the next Word of the Day Webinar to see what all the excitement’s about.
 Please note that the current contest is closed, and the next one begins on May 13.
 If you want to participate, please plan to attend the free webinars.

 Here’s to your successful writing,